 For clean up with oils you can use vegetable oil/ soap (olive oil soap works great actually!).
 Just be sure to never use solvents on your own hands/ arms – it is very bad for you!

 As you can see oil and acrylic paints vary greatly in their properties.
-It is up to you and what your vision is for your work to decide which medium will serve that vision the best.
+It’s up to you and your vision for your work to decide which medium will serve that vision the best!